srg-imperial/GrayC/ISSTA-2023-AE/README.md

 ./12-get-cov-gcc.sh <sets>
 ./13-get-cov-llvm.sh <sets>
 ```
-Due to resource constraints in Docker images in general, we provide the aforementioned scripts that will allow for the coverage analysis to be carried out, but outside the docker container.
+Due to resource constraints in Docker images in general, we provide the aforementioned scripts that will allow for the coverage analysis to be carried out, but outside the Docker container.
 Check the [coverage](tools/coverage) folder for that.

 With the pre-installed and pre-instrumented GCC compiler, you can expect this output inside the Docker image:
 ```